VasilGVasilev/softuni-React/softuniReact/02. Components-Basic-Idea/NBCallback(arrow(this)).md

             Revisiting an old issue with class components:

                 ?Why is it necessary to bind 'this' in the following code?
+                 FUNCTION DECLARATION VS FUNCTION EXPRESSION

                     class Toggle extends React.Component {
                         constructor(props) {
                             super(props);
                             this.state = {isToggleOn: true};

-                            // This binding is necessary to make `this` work in the callback    <--- ????? this.handleClick = this.handleClick.bind(this);
+                            // This binding IS NECESSARY to make `this` work in the callback with FUNCTION DECLARATION   <---
+                            // Because in function declaration the this keyword refers to the global object, need to bind it to class

+                            this.handleClick = this.handleClick.bind(this);
                         }